corticometrics/neuroimage-tensorflow/README.md

 # neuroimage-tensorflow
-This Repository contains development framework for using tensorflow in a neuroimaging analyses during BrainHack Boston 2017.
+This Repository contains a development framework for using tensorflow for labeling 3D neuroimaging voxel data.
+It was developed during BrainHack Boston 2017.
+This is a work in progess.
+It was based off a 2D pixel labelling example given by Nvidia at a Harvard Compute fest in January 2017.

 Goal: Build a tensorflow framework capable of working with 3D neuroimaging data (nifti)